How To Prevent Tennis Elbow

 The best way to prevent an injury is to understand the risk factors of your activity, how an injury can occur, and what role your environment plays in your health and well-being.
 Eliminate potential hazards to prevent potential injury.
 Find out what the causes and symptoms of Tennis Elbow include.

-Whether you play a sport, use repetitive movements of your arm during your favorite pass time, or have a physically demanding job, you should be able to identify potential risks.
+Whether you play a sport, use repetitive movements of your arm during your favorite past time, or have a physically demanding job, you should be able to identify potential risks.

 - Avoid activities that exert excessive stress and strain on your forearm muscles